Sociologies of data and governing, big data, social science methods, science and technology studies, population censuses, open government data

 Ruppert, Evelyn.
 2010.
 Making Populations: From Censuses to Metrics.
 In: L Hempel; S Krasmann and U Bröckling, eds.
 Visibility Regimes: Monitoring, Security and Privacy in the 21st Century.
 Wiesbaden: VS Verlag, pp. 157-173.
 ISBN 10: 3531164112

 Madsen, A.K.; Flyverbom, M.; Hilbert, M. and Ruppert, Evelyn.
-31 December 2017.
-Big data: Issues for an international political sociology of the datafication of worlds.
+2017.
+Big Data: Issues for an International Political Sociology of Data Practices.
 International Political Sociology, 10(3), pp. 275-296.
 ISSN 1749-5679

 Ruppert, Evelyn.
-9 February 2017.
+2017.
 The Other Davos: A Sociologist Goes to the World Economic Forum.
 The Sociological Review, ISSN 0038-0261

 Ruppert, Evelyn.
 2015.
 On Doing Words with Things: Citizens, Claims and Digital Acts.
 The Sociological Review,

 Ruppert, Evelyn.
-16 November 2013.
+2013.
 Not Just Another Database: The Transactions that Enact Young Offenders.
 Computational Culture, pp. 1-13.

 Ruppert, Evelyn; Law, John and Savage, Mike.
-July 2013.
+2013.
 Reassembling Social Science Methods: the challenge of digital devices.
 Theory, Culture & Society, 30(4), pp. 22-46.
 ISSN 0263-2764

 Ruppert, Evelyn and Law, John.
 2013.
 Introduction: The Social Life of Methods - Devices.
 Journal of Cultural Economy, 6(4), pp. 1-12.
 ISSN 1753-0350